oVirt/ovirt-site/source/index.html.md

 </div>
 <div class="row">
 <div class="span4 pad-left pad-right-small">
-### oVirt 3.3.3 Released!
+### oVirt 3.3.4 Released!

-The oVirt development team is very happy to announce the general availability of oVirt 3.3.3 as of February 3rd 2014.
+The oVirt development team is very happy to announce the general availability of oVirt 3.3.4 as of March 4, 2014.
 This release solidifies oVirt as a leading KVM management application and open source alternative to VMware vSphere.

 oVirt is available now for Fedora 19 and Red Hat Enterprise Linux 6.5 (or similar to RHEL).